shanalikhan/code-settings-sync/README.md

 > Type ">Sync" In Command Palette and select Reset Token and GIST Settings

+## Enable Auto Download
+When token and GIST is filled up correctly, you can enable auto download the latest settings on the editor startup.
+This will save you to download all the settings from the cloud again and again in different systems.
+To enable :

+**Select Command "Toggle Auto Download" command to Turn ON / OFF the auto download.**

 # How To Contribute
 Download source code and install dependencies